New at FBTS: Vermilion Bluffs ® Mexican Sage

 A 'mass of scarlet awesomeness' is one way that Denver Botanic Gardens Senior Curator Panayoti Kelaidis describes Vermilion Bluffs® Mexican Sage (Salvia darcyi 'Pscarl') at his Prairie Break website.

 Unlike so many Southwestern sages, Vermilion Bluffs is surprisingly cold hardy as well as being drought tolerant.
-Its common name is taken from the spectacular red bluffs of the Vermillion Basin Wilderness (spelled with two 'l's) in Northwestern Colorado, an area redolent with the scent of sage on hot days.
+Its common name is taken from the spectacular red bluffs of the Vermillion Basin Wilderness (unlike the plant, it's spelled with two 'l's) in Northwestern Colorado, an area redolent with the scent of sage on hot days.
 But the plant is native to the Nuevo Leon area of Eastern Mexico's Sierra Madre Occidental mountain range.

 Some sources spell the cultivar name with a double 'l'.
 However you spell it, you spell beauty.